gacetta/notes/node.md

 We can load in our own files by specifying a path name:

 `require('./utils')` will load in and run the utils.js file.
 The file-path is required to specify where our path is in relation to the current file. `./` means the directory of the current file.

+---
+## exports
+---
+to export funtionality we can use `module.exports`

+ `module.exports = funcOrVariableName`

+ we then store that export in the function that is accessing it:

+ `const funcOrVariableName = require('filePath')`